BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Inserting custom UI elements

-MCM allows mod authors to insert custom UI elements into the MCM UI.
+MCM allows mod authors to insert custom UI elements into the MCM UI. **This is only needed if you want to define custom IMGUI objects within MCM**.
 This can be done using the `InsertModMenuTab` function from MCM's `IMGUIAPI`:

 ```lua
 Mods.BG3MCM.IMGUIAPI:InsertModMenuTab(ModuleUUID, "Tab name", function(tabHeader)